-If awarded CPL, the student will receive a grade of "PR" indicating proficiency for the topic.
-A grade of "PR" does not count towards the GPA of the student.
-A student does not need to pay for credits earned through CPL.
+Students must complete the CPL web-form no later than 30 days prior to the start of the academic term.
+If awarded CPL, the student will receive a grade of "PR" indicating proficiency in the topic.
+A grade of "PR" does not count toward the GPA of the student.
+A student does not pay for credits earned through CPL.